niharmeshram32/LinkHome/items/report.md

        4. BookmarkAdapter.java

     * Reasons:
-      * It is easier to add and delete items from the arraylist as we are frequently using this in our application
+      * It is easier to add and delete items from the particular position in the arraylist.
+      * Since we need to continuously update the wishlist by adding and deleting items from the firebase and the UI, so arraylist helps to that efficiently.
+      * Arraylists are also easier to resize.

 **Design Patterns**